netdata/netdata/health/REFERENCE.md

     room = workstation
 ```

-I have defined inside `netdata.conf` labels to classify hosts and now we can apply alarms for them using labels, for example,
-case I add the following line inside alarms:
+By defining labels inside of `netdata.conf`, you can now apply labels to alarms.
+For example, you can add the following
+line to any alarms you'd like to apply to hosts that have the label `room = server`.

 ```yaml
 label: room = server
 ```

-this will apply alarms only on hosts that have `room = server`.
-It is also possible to combine labels to apply alarm, for example, case I want to raise a specific alarm only for hosts
+You can also combine labels when applying them to alarms.
+For example, if you want to raise a specific alarm only for hosts
-inside a room that were installed in a specific time, I can write the following label condition:
+inside a room that were installed at a specific time, you can write the following label line:

 ```yaml
 label: room = workstation AND installed = 201705
 ```

-The `label` is a space-separate list that accepts simple patterns, for example, case I decided to create an alarm
+The `label` is a space-separated list that accepts simple patterns.
+For example, you can create an alarm
-that will be applied to all hosts installed in the last decade, I can set label like:
+that will be applied to all hosts installed in the last decade with the following line:

 ```yaml
 label: installed = 201*